-- (13) In these rules, unless the context otherwise requires: - "action" means a proceeding commenced by statement of claim and includes a lawsuit; - "clerk" includes a deputy clerk; - "court" means the Supreme Court of Yukon; - "defendant" includes a defendant by way of counterclaim; - "document" includes any originating process, document or form; - "family law proceeding" includes a proceeding in which relief is claimed under the Family Property and Support Act, the Children's Act or the Divorce Act (Canada), and includes a proceeding for nullity; - "file" means to file in the registry; - "judgment creditor" means a person entitled to enforce an order of the court, whether for payment of money or otherwise; - "judgment debtor" means a person against whom an order may be enforced, whether for payment of money or otherwise; - "lawyer" means a barrister or solicitor; - "order" includes a judgment and a decree;
+- (13) In these rules, unless the context otherwise requires: - "action" means a proceeding commenced by statement of claim and includes a lawsuit; - "applicant" means a person commencing an application and includes a person who commences a proceeding by way of application for judicial review; - "appellant" means a person who commences a proceeding with a notice of appeal; - "clerk" includes a court clerk, a clerk of the registry and a deputy clerk; - "court" means the Supreme Court of Yukon; - "defendant" includes a defendant by way of counterclaim; - "document" includes any originating process, document or form;

-- "originating application" means a proceeding commenced by petition or requisition; - "originating process" means a statement of claim, counterclaim, petition, third party notice or any document which commences a proceeding or adds a new party to a proceeding; - "party of record" means a person who has - (a) commenced a proceeding, - (b) filed an appearance or a pleading, or - (c) been added as a third party under the Insurance Act; - "petitioner" means a person who commences a proceeding by petition; - "plaintiff" means a person who commences an action and includes a plaintiff by way of counterclaim; - "pleading" includes an originating process, statement of defence, reply, counterclaim, statement of defence to counterclaim, third party notice and statement of defence to third party notice; - "proceeding" includes an action, suit, cause, matter, appeal or originating application; - "Public Guardian and Trustee" means the Public Guardian and Trustee appointed under s.2 of the Public Guardian and Trustee Act, which is Schedule C to the Decision Making, Support and Protection to Adults Act, - "receiver" includes a receiver-manager; - "registry" means the office of the court; - "relief" includes remedy; - "respondent" includes a person entitled to notice of a petition; - "special referee" means any person appointed by the court under these rules or under an Act, statute or regulation to hold an assessment, inquiry or accounting: - "writ of execution" includes a writ for seizure and sale, for possession or delivery, for rents and profits and any subsequent writ that issues to give effect to these writs, and also includes a warrant or other process of execution issued out of any court in Yukon having jurisdiction to grant and issue that process.
+- "family law proceeding" includes a proceeding in which relief is claimed under the Family Property and Support Act, RSY 2002, c.
+83, or the Children's Law Act, RSY 2002, c.
+31, and includes a proceeding for nullity; - "file" means to file in the registry; - "holiday" means Sunday, New Year's Day, Heritage Day, Good Friday, Easter Monday, Victoria Day, National Indigenous Peoples Day, Canada Day, Discovery Day, National Day for Truth and Reconciliation, Labour Day, Thanksgiving Day, Remembrance Day, Christmas Day and Boxing Day; - "judgment creditor" means a person entitled to enforce an order of the court, whether for payment of money or otherwise; - "judgment debtor" means a person against whom an order may be enforced, whether for payment of money or otherwise; - "lawyer" means an active member of the Law Society of Yukon or a lawyer from another jurisdiction with a certificate of permission to act in the proceeding; - "order" includes a judgment and a decree; - "originating application" means a proceeding commenced by petition, requisition or application for judicial review; - "originating process" means a statement of claim, counterclaim, petition, third party notice, application for judicial review, notice of appeal, or any document which commences a proceeding or adds a new party to a proceeding; - "party of record" means a person who has - (a) commenced a proceeding, - (b) filed an appearance or a pleading, or - (c) been added as a third party under the Insurance Act, RSY 2002, c.
+119; - "petitioner" means a person who commences a proceeding by petition; - "plaintiff" means a person who commences an action and includes a plaintiff by way of counterclaim; - "pleading" includes a statement of claim, petition, application for judicial review, statement of defence, reply, counterclaim, statement of defence to counterclaim, third party notice and statement of defence to third party notice and Notice of Appeal; - "proceeding" includes an action, suit, cause, matter, appeal or originating application;

+"Public Guardian and Trustee" means the Public Guardian and Trustee appointed under s.
+2 of the Public Guardian and Trustee Act, SY 2003, c.
+21, Schedule C, which is Schedule C to the Decision Making, Support and Protection to Adults Act, SY 2003, c.
+21;

+"receiver" includes a receiver-manager;

+"registry" means the office of the court;

+"relief" includes remedy;

+"respondent" includes a person entitled to notice of a petition or notice of application;

+"special referee" means any person appointed by the court under these rules or under a statute or regulation to hold an assessment, inquiry or accounting;

+"statute" means a written law that has been passed by the Parliament of Canada or a provincial or territorial legislature, and includes Acts

+"writ of execution" includes a writ for seizure and sale, for possession or delivery, for rents and profits and any subsequent writ that issues to give effect to these writs, and also includes a warrant or other process of execution issued out of any court in Yukon having jurisdiction to grant and issue that process.